Vigneshpeddi/r-sleep-data-analysis/README.md

 # r-sleep-data-analysis
 - fill out the sleep_data.csv in the data folder
-- plots should populate the plot folder
+- plots should populate the plot folder (script will create a plots folder)
 - summary/statistics stuff will appear in terminal